Atef98/Music-player/README.md

 # Music-player
-simple music player made by godot for android
+simple music player app made by godot for android